zunique90/alx-system_engineering-devops/0x00-shell_basics/README.md

-The eleventh script changes the working directory to the previous one The twelfth script list all files in the current, parent and boot directory, plus hidden files, in long format The thirteenth script displays the type of file being called
+The eleventh script changes the working directory to the previous one The twelfth script list all files in the current, parent and boot directory, plus hidden files, in long format The thirteenth script displays the type of file being called The fourteenth scritpt creates a symbolic link to a file